vrthra/pygmalion/README.md

    Mine the parse tree from the stack frames.
 These are still input specific (hence the parse tree)
 * _infer_
-   (*deprecated* in favor of _induce_)
-   Generate the context free grammar by merging the parse trees.
-At this point, we nolonger can distinguish separate inputs.
-* _induce_
    Generate the context free grammar by merging the parse trees.
 At this point, we nolonger can distinguish separate inputs.
 * _refine_